Career Expo business presentation empowers former resident to succeed

-Starting over: Peter Delfs (left) and a coworker share post-release and employment information with offenders at Dominguez State Jail.
+Starting over: Peter Delfs (left) and a coworker share post-release and employment information with residents at Dominguez State Jail.

 "Success is about having a positive outlook," he says.
 "You have to ask yourself: what can you turn your future into?
 What types of choices can redefine your life?
 What can change your way of thinking or behavior?"

 When Delfs was able to introduce himself to Cartmill at the 2015 Dominguez State Jail Career expo, he said he was in the same audience a year prior and found her presentation on that day to be impactful and life changing.
 She was pleased to meet Delfs and learn the role she played in inspiring success.

 She emphasizes the power of changes: "Change your thoughts and you will change your words.
 Change your words and you will change your actions.
 Change your actions and you will change your results.
 Change your results and you will change the world," Cartmill said.